yaroslavdomb/HTML_CSS_final_project/Docs/ReadMe.txt

     Docs
-        ReadMe.txt = currently you are reading this file CSS_HTML_expected = a very common description of what is expected from graduates of the course
+        ReadMe.txt = currently you are reading this file CSS_HTML_expected = a very common description of what is expected from graduates of the course script.html = script to create example of Sitemap.xml & run from html page sitemap.xml = sitemap generated for my site

 Rules used for site creation:
     1) Any id should be named as "<id-name-here>-id"